Our Criminal Defense Attorneys are located in Easton, Pennsylvania and Serve Northampton County, Lehigh County & Monroe County

 When at all possible we want to be involved in a criminal case as early as possible.
 As time passes, memories fade or distort and witnesses may become harder and harder to track down.
 Security camera footage may be overwritten and cell phone records may be destroyed.
 The earlier we are contacted, the better outcome we can achieve.
 In many case client’s may contact us during an criminal investigation, before criminal charges are filed, and we may be able to intervene in such a way that stops charges from ever being filed.

 If criminal charges are filed against our client, our Easton defense attorneys immediately taken action.
-Our criminal attorneys attend bail hearings if our client is incarcerated.
+Our criminal attorneys obtain favorable recommendations from Pre-Trial Services attend bail hearings if our client is incarcerated.
 Our Lehigh Valley Defense Lawyers review the criminal charges and affidavit of probable cause for technical defects.
 We interview witnesses in Allentown, Bethlehem & Easton.
 Our Criminal Defense Attorneys preserve physical evidence through the Lehigh Valley.
 We formulate a strategy with the assistance of our client and our legal team.

-We painstakingly prepare a defense strategy prior to the first appearance in criminal court.
+We painstakingly prepare a defense strategy prior to the first appearance in criminal court at the preliminary hearing.
 We make sure to prepare for tactics for every detail that may arise in the middle of a preliminary hearing or criminal trial.
 But, our experience tells us that we will never be able to anticipate every single detail that the prosecutor may raise at trial.
 However, that same experience prepares us to keep our strategy fluid and our tactics everchanging in the face of an ambush.